American Standard Logo

 American Standard Logo 1969

 The company only used the previous version for a few years.
-Given the ambiguous font that could lead to the wrong associations that the company laid down, it was decided to redesign it.
-It was now a modern logo that consisted not only of the verbal inscription “American Standard” but also an emblem.
+Given the ambiguous font, which could lead to unintended associations, the company decided to redesign it.
+It was now a modern logo that included not only the verbal inscription “American Standard” but also an emblem.

 The emblem was a white square with thin black outlines, inside which was a black circle.
 At the bottom of this circle is a white triangle pointing down, and at the top is a white semicircle, a bit like a horizon.